sdroege/gstreamer-rs/docs/gstreamer-base/docs.md

 the timestamp of the buffer generating the QoS expressed in running_time.
 <!-- trait BaseTransformExt::fn update_src_caps -->
-Updates the srcpad caps and send the caps downstream.
+Updates the srcpad caps and sends the caps downstream.
 This function can be used by subclasses when they have already negotiated their caps but found a change in them (or computed new information).
 This way, they can notify downstream about that change without losing any